-GPS is something else that has diminished the pleasure in driving.
+GPS is something else that has diminished the pleasure of driving.

-Sure, it’s convenient, but there used to be a charm in getting lost and then asking for directions.
-It was part of the rhythm of a road trip vacation.
+Sure, it’s convenient, but there used to be a charm in getting lost, then asking for directions.
+It was part of the rhythm of a road trip.

-Now, you just enter an address in your GPS and weep silently as your car ignition sounds and the vehicle starts rolling down the road on its own.
+Now, you just enter an address in your GPS and weep silently as your car ignition sounds and starts rolling down the road on its own.
 It is in control of you.